| Contact Information

-Garbage Collection is an automated service.
-New residents must call for garbage & recycle cans (if not left at house)
+Household Waste and Recycling Collection is an automated service.
+New residents must call for garbage & recycle cans (if none are at the home)

 The Department of Public Service provides a variety of services to our residents.
 The department’s responsibilities range from street and sewer repairs, snow and leaf removal, and facility and grounds maintenance.
-While the City does not operate its own in-house refuse collection service, the service is provided on a weekly basis by a private contractor.
+While the City does not operate its own in-house refuse collection service, service is provided on a weekly basis by a private contractor.

 GREEN REFUSE & RECYCING

 2015-16 Special Waste Collection Events

 - Residents may recycle plastics numbered 1 through 7

-- In addition, cardboard milk, juice, and broth cartons may also be recyled
+- In addition, cardboard milk, juice, and broth cartons may also be recycled

-Beginning in April 2012, our city became one of the first in Cuyahoga County to have automated trash collection and recycling, at no added cost to you!
+Beginning in April 2012, our city became one of the first in Cuyahoga County to have automated trash collection and recycling, at no added cost to you.
 Automated refuse collection is the most efficient and cost effective system available today.
-Automated recycling increases participation, saving tax dollars by reducing disposal costs while conserving natural resources.
+Automated recycling increases participation, reduces landfill waste and conserves natural resources.